Roche de Mio

 Roche de Mio is a high mountain peak at an elevation of 2.716m (8,910ft) above the sea level, located in the Graian Alps, in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
-It’s one of the highest mountain roads of Europe.
+It’s one of the highest roads of Europe.

 The road to the summit, located within the Vanoise Massif, is gravel, rocky, tippy and bumpy at times.
 The road is impassable from October to June.
 Great trail for experienced wheelers.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 4x4 required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
-It’s one of the highest mountain roads of France.
+It’s one of the highest roads of France.
 Wet conditions may make for tough driving along the muddy road, lying in the northern part of the Vanoise National Park.